babel/website/docs/parser.md

 - [ImportExpression][] is replaced with a [CallExpression][] whose `callee` is an [Import] node.
 This change will be reversed in Babel 8.
 - [ExportAllDeclaration][] with `exported` field is replaced with an [ExportNamedDeclaration][] containing an [ExportNamespaceSpecifier][] node.

-:::tip
+:::note
-There is now an `estree` plugin which reverts these deviations
+The `estree` plugin can revert these deviations.
+Use it only if you are passing Babel AST to other ESTree-compliant tools.
 :::

 AST for JSX code is based on [Facebook JSX AST][].